halfer/awooga-reports/README.md

 one or more issue codes associated with them, selected from a list of valid codes.
 Both resources and issues can have descriptions attached to them, both of which will be in markdown format.

+URLs can be either strings (the resource has one URL) or an array of strings (handy if a resource has duplicates, or is split over an article and a video).

 Since the format may change over time, each JSON file will contain a format version number, to allow for future expansion.